Wondermondo 🢖 Lists and articles 🢖 10 finds of unique blue gemstones

 The most popular and most valuable blue gemstones

-The blue color of sea water and sky is extremely rare in natural stones.
-There are just a few kinds of stones which qualify as high-quality blue gems: evenly colored, hard, lucid and, above all, with an incredibly clean, breathtaking blue color.
+The blue color of seawater and sky is extremely rare in natural stones.
+There are just a few kinds of stones that qualify as high-quality blue gems: evenly colored, hard, lucid, and, above all, with an incredibly clean, breathtaking blue color.
 This color is so rare that even hard minerals in blue color which are not transparent still can be more expensive than many translucent gemstones in other colors.

 The unofficial king of blue gemstones is sapphire: a blue variety of corundum… although gorgeous corundum crystals in other colors (purple, orange, green) also are called sapphires.
 Naturally occurring, pure blue sapphires are very rare – in most cases, sapphires have a hue of some other color – green, violet, purple.
 Frequently the blue color of sapphires is “improved” by heating and other methods.
 It is considered that the world’s best sapphire was found for some decades in Kashmir.
 This mine is exhausted now and most of the mined sapphires are in private collections or lost.

-But there is another kind of gemstones – massive stones which are not faceted.
+But there is another kind of gemstone – massive stones which are not faceted.
 Such stones can be translucent but not transparent.
-Could be that the most blue of them all is lapis lazuli – a legendary stone which has been mined for millennia in Northern Afghanistan.
+Could be that the bluest of them all is lapis lazuli – a legendary stone which has been mined for millennia in Northern Afghanistan.
 There are some more extremely valuable blue stones: turquoise (high-quality stone is extremely rare), light blue-green jadeite, larimar, chalcedony, chrysocolla, and many others.

 A special place in this list is left for a peculiar material: blue amber.
 Few even know that it exists – but there are places in the world where such amber can be found.